How to Make Pure Vanilla Extract for Half the Cost

 How to Make Pure Vanilla Extract

-Pure vanilla extract really is better than the imitation vanillas and some seasoned bakers can even tell the difference in the finished goods.
-If you really want to impress, it's a good idea to upgrade to the real deal.
+Pure vanilla extract really is better than the imitation stuff.
+While most people probably won't be able to detect the difference in your baked goods, seasoned bakers sure will.
+So, if you care about getting your recipes just right, it's a good idea to upgrade to the real deal.

-Preparing the vanilla extract is very easy and should take just about 5 minutes.
-The drawback is that you need to allow about 2 months for the extract to fully develop (and it will only get better with time).
-While it is easy, it is not quick.
-Be sure to plan accordingly.
+Preparing the vanilla extract is very easy, and should take just about five minutes of hands-on time.
+The only drawback is that you need to allow about two months for the extract to fully develop (though longer is even better).
+So, while it's easy to make, it sure isn't quick.
+Be sure to plan accordingly -- especially if you plan to use your vanilla extract for gifts.

 What You Need: